Expanding Access to

 Long-Term Health Outcomes

 Access — not awareness — is the core issue.
-Limited access to healthy food, high-sugar daily environments, and early dietary habits are driving lifelong metabolic risk.
+Limited access to healthy food, high-sugar daily environments, and early dietary habits are driving lifelong metabolic risk, including Type 2 diabetes and reduced insulin sensitivity in teens.

 1 in 5